 EsoGuard and EsoCheck are based on patented technology licensed by Lucid from Case Western Reserve University ("CWRU").
-EsoGuard and EsoCheck have been developed to provide an accurate, non-invasive, patient-friendly test for the early detection of EAC and BE, including dysplastic BE and related precursors to EAC in patients with GERD, commonly known as chronic heart burn, acid reflux, or just reflux.
+EsoGuard and EsoCheck have been developed to provide an accurate, non-invasive, patient-friendly test for the early detection of EAC and BE, including dysplastic BE and related precursors to EAC in patients with gastroesophageal reflux disease ("GERD"), commonly known as chronic heartburn, acid reflux, or just reflux.